 There was always interference in American elections by many overseas nations.
-China, Russia, North Korea and various other enemies of the U.S. have their spies, agents, moles, and organizations, gathering information and helping whomever they want regarding politics.
-This has been going on since the Cold War and before, so, for many decades.
+China, Russia, North Korea, and various other enemies have their spies, agents, moles, and organizations, gathering information and helping Democrats win.
+It has been going on since the Cold War and before, so, for many decades.
 That is a given.

-The Russian conspiracy, cooked up by the Democrats and Fake News, is an entirely different kettle of fish.
-It’s a big nothingburger, as CNN’s Van Jones and John Bonifield explained.
-The idea was to create the notion in voters that somehow Trump and his team were colluding with Russia and Putin to defeat Hillary and give Trump the White House.
-It was a nothingburger; a conspiracy; a myth.
+The Russian conspiracy, cooked up by the Democrats and Fake News, is a different kettle of fish.
+It is a nothingburger, as CNN’s Van Jones and John Bonifield explained.
+The idea was to convince voters that somehow Trump and his team were colluding with Russia and Putin to defeat Hillary and give Trump the White House.
+It was a nothingburger; a conspiracy; a myth – two different things: